Primed for growth

 • University of Sydney

 The University of Sydney’s $150 million Nanoscience Hub houses the Quantum Control Laboratory, Quantum Integration Laboratory and Quantum Theory Group.
 The Quantum Control Laboratory explores new ways to control quantum systems for use in quantum computing, simulation, and sensing.
 The Quantum Integration Laboratory probes the quantum interactions between light, electronics, and atoms embedded in crystals.
 Whereas the Quantum Theory Group explores a wide range of fundamental and applied questions ranging from the foundations of quantum mechanics to how to build practical quantum technology.
-The University of Sydney also hosts the global research node of the Microsoft Station Q network which is focused on engineering interfaces between classical and quantum systems for more powerful quantum machines.
 See here for more.

 University of Sydney